rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 ### Eager copies when exposing to third-party libraries

-If `Column`/`CopyOnWriteBuffer` is exposed to a third-party library via `__cuda_array_interface__`, we are no longer able to track whether or not modification of the buffer has occurred.
+If a `Column`/`CopyOnWriteBuffer` is exposed to a third-party library via `__cuda_array_interface__`, we are no longer able to track whether or not modification of the buffer has occurred.
 Hence whenever someone accesses data through the `__cuda_array_interface__`, we eagerly trigger the copy by calling `_unlink_shared_buffers` which ensures a true copy of underlying device data is made and unlinks the buffer from any shared "weak" references.
 Any future copy requests must also trigger a true physical copy (since we cannot track the lifetime of the third-party object).
 To handle this we also mark the `Column`/`CopyOnWriteBuffer` as